tommyulfsparre/aurora_exporter/README.md

-web.listen-address              | Address to listen on for web interface and telemetry. web.telemetry-path              | Path under which to expose metrics. exporter.aurora-url             | [URL](#aurora-url) to an Aurora scheduler or ZooKeeper ensemble. exporter.bypass-leader-redirect | Don't follow redirects to the leader instance.
+web.listen-address              | Address to listen on for web interface and telemetry. web.telemetry-path              | Path under which to expose metrics. exporter.aurora-url             | [URL](#aurora-url) to an Aurora scheduler or ZooKeeper ensemble. zk.path                         | The path for the aurora scheduler znode, this defaults to `/aurora/scheduler` exporter.bypass-leader-redirect | Don't follow redirects to the leader instance.

 #### Aurora URL